ShoshiSternberg/war-of-minds/README.md

 - **Game Lobby**: Enable users to create or join game rooms.
 - **Gameplay**: Manage real-time interactions during the game using WebSockets.

+### ELO Rating System

+The ELO rating system is implemented to rank players based on their performance in games.
+Players earn or lose points based on the outcome of matches against other players, with adjustments made according to the relative skill levels of the opponents.

 ## Features

 - **User Registration and Login**: Secure authentication mechanism.